bablokb/nerd-alarmclock/doc/features.md

   - Add a web-interface to be independent from telegram
   - Add a snooze-button (for snooze and other special functions)
   - Add an IR-receiver and process commands from a remote-control
-  - Support internet-radio (for alarms and just for playing music)
+  - Support internet-radio (just for playing music, independent of alarms)
+  - show metadata on the display
   - Add a knob to adust volume